direnv/direnv/man/direnv.1.md

 USAGE
 -----

-In some target folder, create an ".envrc" file and add some export(1) and unset(1) directives in it.
+In some target folder, create an `.envrc` file and add some export(1) and unset(1) directives in it.

-On the next prompt you will notice that direnv complains about the ".envrc" being blocked.
+On the next prompt you will notice that direnv complains about the `.envrc` being blocked.
 This is the security mechanism to avoid loading new files automatically.
 Otherwise any git repo that you pull, or tar archive that you unpack, would be able to wipe your hard drive once you `cd` into it.